MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 $settings = Get-VSTeam -Name "planning team" | Set-VSTeamSetting -BacklogIteration $it -BackLogVisibilites @{'Microsoft.EpicCategory'=$false} -raw

 ```
-The first line finds defaukt iteration for the current project.
+The first line finds default iteration for the current project.
-The second line has a pipeline of two commands - the first finds the team named "Planning Team" in the current project, and the second sets the iteration which was found as the backlog iteration and hides the epics category using its reference name and retuns the updated settings as a single object.
+The second line has a pipeline of two commands - the first finds the team named "Planning Team" in the current project, and the second sets the iteration which was found in the previous line to be the backlog iteration and hides the Epics Backlog (using its reference name).
+Instead of return as set of key/value pairs, this version retuns the updated settings as a single object.

 ## PARAMETERS

 ### -BackLogIteration
-The new BackLog Iteration, this can be given the iteration's Path, ID, GUID identifier or an object returned by Get-VSTeamIteration.
+The new BackLog Iteration for the Team, this can be given the as iteration's Path, ID, GUID-identifier or as an object returned by Get-VSTeamIteration.

 ```yaml
 Type: Object